 No Insurance Discounts – Often overlooked in alarm system costs is the fact that most insurance companies give discounts for clients with monitored security and fire alarms.
 Self-monitoring won’t meet this requirement for most insurance carriers.

-If you’re like most people and you decide not to self monitor, there are ways to make standard monitoring more attractive.
+If you’re like most people and you decide not to self monitor, here are some ways to get the most "bang for your buck" from standard monitoring.

 To lower or offset the cost of monitoring, be sure to take advantage of possible savings from: